-If you’ve recently finished or are about to finish The Pairing and want to line up another queer book that features food, well do I have news for you!
-There are approximately a bajillion queer romance books centered on food, many of them featuring cooking or baking puns in the title.
+There are approximately a bajillion queer romance novels centered on food, many of them featuring cooking or baking puns in the title.
 A list of all those foodie romance books would be massive, so instead, I’ve concocted something a little more curated that also includes some literary fiction, in addition to select romance titles that come highly recommended by Autostraddle writers.
-While food isn’t quite as central to the worlds of all of these books the way it is for The Pairing, I selected some titles in which food at least plays a role in who the characters are and their daily lives, such as working in the restaurant industry.
-I stuck to novels for this list, though there are many great queer memoirs that revel in food and drink, too, so maybe I’ll work on that next.
+While food isn’t necessarily central to the worlds of all these books, I selected some titles in which food at least plays a role in who the characters are and their daily lives.
+Some of the novels more poetically deal in themes of devouring and consumption.

 Yerba Buena by Nina LaCour